-Third, we discuss statistical inference after forward factor screening with (Sections {\ref{sec:inference-perfect}} and \ref{sec:select-best}) or without perfect screening (Section \ref{sec:imperfect-ms}).
-On the one hand, we prove the screening consistency of the forward screening procedure, which ensures that the selected factorial effects are the true, non-zero ones.
-With this perfect screening property, we can then proceed as if the selected working model is the true model.
-This allows us to ignore the impact of forward screening on the subsequent inference, which is similar to the proposal of \citet{zhao2021defense} for statistical inference after Lasso \citep{tibshirani1996regression}.
-In particular, we quantify the advantages of conducting forward screening based on the asymptotic efficiency gain for estimating factorial effects.
-As an application under perfect screening, we discuss statistical inference for the mean outcome under the best factorial combination \citep{andrews2019inference, guo2021sharp, wei2022inference}.
-On the other hand, we acknowledge that perfect screening can be too much to hope for in practice as it requires strong regularity conditions on factorial effects.
-As a remedy, we propose two strategies to deal with imperfect screening in higher-order interactions, and we study their impacts on post-screening inference.
-A key motivation for our strategies is to ensure that the parameters of interest after forward factorial screening are not data-dependent, avoiding philosophical debates in the current literature of post-selection inference \citep{fithian2014optimal, kuchibhotla2022post}.
+Third, we discuss statistical inference after forward factor selection with consistent (see Sections {\ref{sec:inference-perfect}}) and inconsistent selection (see Section \ref{sec:imperfect-ms}).
+On the one hand, we prove the selection consistency of the forward selection procedure, which ensures that the selected factorial effects are the true, non-zero ones as the sample size grows.
+With this selection consistency property, we can then proceed as if the selected working model is the true model.
+This allows us to ignore the impact of forward selection on the subsequent inference, which is similar to the proposal of \citet{zhao2021defense} for statistical inference after Lasso \citep{tibshirani1996regression}.
+Moreover, we quantify the advantages of conducting forward selection based on the asymptotic efficiency gain for estimating factorial effects.
+As an application under selection consistency, we discuss statistical inference for the mean outcome under the best factorial combination in Section \ref{sec:select-best} in the appendix \citep{andrews2019inference, guo2021sharp, wei2023inference}.
+On the other hand, we acknowledge that selection consistency can be difficult to achieve in practice as it requires strong regularity conditions on factorial effects.
+As a remedy, we propose two strategies to deal with inconsistent selection in higher-order interactions, and study their impacts on post-selection inference.
+A key motivation for our strategies is to ensure that the parameters of interest after forward factorial selection are not data-dependent, avoiding philosophical debates in the current literature of post-selection inference \citep{fithian2014optimal, kuchibhotla2022post}.